Pages:

 Changing Screen Resolution

+Reducing the screen resolution can produce a smoother video, because recording less information with each frame puts less of a load on the computer's resources.
 In general, it's a good idea to record at the lowest resolution which still clearly shows what you are trying to demonstrate.

-To adjust screen resolution:
+To adjust screen resolution in Windows XP:

 1. Right-click on a blank area of the Windows Desktop and choose "Properties".
 You can also open the Windows Control Panel and double-click the Display icon.